File Ownership And Permissions In Linux/Unix

 The underlined part of

-r-- shows group permission that means group has read permission only.
-The second three blocks after the user block resembles the permission for a group.
+r-- shows group permission that means the group has read permission only.
+The second three blocks after the user block resemble the permission for a group.

 3. Other user permissions- Any other user who not created the file or not a member of any user group.
 By default permission to these users is permission for all.

 The last three blocks are reserved for other user permission look at the underlined part in